Resolved: New robot can hold its own in debate with a human, IBM says

 When arguing in support of telemedicine, Project Debater said: "I can't say it makes my blood boil because I have no blood," and then launched into a passionate defense of technological advances.

-Project Debater has some human-taught jokes in its network, but "the system has to understand the right time to use which joke," said Aharonov.
+Project Debater has some human-taught jokes in its network, but "the system has to understand the right time to use which joke," Aharonov said.
 "And it doesn't always get it right, which is a joke for us."

 Both debates followed the same format.
 The audience voted on their stance before and after the debate, so IBM could measure how Project Debater fared against its human opponents.